-Tempur-Pedic’s Breeze range (priced from $3,799), meanwhile, uses phase change technology to keep you cool, with its ProBreeze mattress helping you feel 3 degrees cooler than your room at night.
+Tempur-Pedic’s Breeze range, meanwhile, uses phase change technology to keep you cool, with its ProBreeze mattress helping you feel 3 degrees cooler than your room at night.
 Its LuxeBreeze promises to keep you 8 degrees cooler, but it’s one of the most expensive cool beds you can find.

-At the much cheaper end of the scale, the Tuft & Needle Original mattress (priced from $645) has charcoal and gel embedded in the open cell foam – all of which combines for a chilled night’s sleep.
+At the much cheaper end of the scale, the Tuft & Needle Original mattress has charcoal and gel embedded in the open cell foam.
 Finally, Layla’s dual-firmness memory foam mattress is infused with copper particles to prevent overheating.

 How to sleep cool on a memory foam mattress